PostHog/posthog.com/contents/blog/why-we-made-surveys.md

 Launches like this are always exciting for us, but this one is _especially_ notable because it firmly establishes PostHog as an all-in-one tool for building better products.

 Why is this important?
 Because spreading everything out across multiple platforms _sucks_.
-Replays in HotJar, feature flags in LaunchDarkly, analytics in Amplitude (but not your SQL insights, those go somewhere else), and experiments in Google Optimize?
+Replays in HotJar, feature flags in LaunchDarkly, surveys in Pendo, analytics in Amplitude (but not your SQL insights, those go somewhere else), and experiments in Google Optimize?
 That only lays a foundation for frustration, incompatibility, and inconsistency.

 It’s also a pain having to log in and out of new platforms all the time.